What is the N-648 or “Disability Waiver”?

 The medical professional should complete the Form N-648 using common terminology that a person without medical training can understand.
 If your doctor needs an explanation of the form or guidance, please have him/her contact Project Citizenship.

-- the applicant’s inability to read, write, and speak words in ordinary usage in the English language;
+· To read, write, and speak words in ordinary usage in the English language; and/or,

-- the applicant’s inability to know and understand the fundamentals of history and of the principal form of government of the United States
+· To know and understand the fundamentals of history and of the principal form of government of the United States.

-A USCIS officer will decide whether to accept the form on the day of the interview.
+A USCIS officer will decide whether to accept the form at the beginning of your naturalization interview.

-- the interview should proceed in the applicant’s preferred language with the use of an interpreter, if applicable;
+· The interview should proceed in your preferred language with the use of an interpreter, if applicable;

-- if the medical professional indicated on the form that the applicant is unable to comply with any or part of the English and civics requirements, USCIS waives the indicated requirement(s);
+· If the medical professional indicated on the form that you are unable to comply with any or part of the English and civics requirements, USCIS waives the indicated requirement(s);

-- USCIS then proceeds to determine whether the applicant meets all other naturalization eligibility requirements.
+· USCIS then proceeds to determine whether you meet all other naturalization eligibility requirements.

 If the N-648 waiver is denied at the naturalization interview, USCIS will proceed with the interview as if you had not submitted a Form N-648.
 USCIS will provide you with an opportunity to take all portions of the English and civics requirements.
 You must have two opportunities to pass the English and civics requirements before the application for naturalization is decided; once during the initial examination and then later during a subsequent re-examination interview.
 You may decline to complete the English and civics requirements, however, declining to continue the interview or complete the requirements counts as a failed attempt to pass the English and civics requirements.
 Failure to appear at the re-examination or hearing on a denial or to complete the requirements for any reason will result in a denial, unless excused by USCIS for good cause.